Red5d/edlkit/README.md

 Usage info is available using the "-h" option.

-Example command: `python3 edledit.py "My Video.mp4" "My Video.edl" "My Video edited.mp4" -t 3`
+Example command: `python3 edledit.py "Video.mp4" "Video.edl" "Video-edited.mp4" -t 3`

 The edits listed in the EDL file will be used to create an edited version of the original video.
 See [here](http://www.mplayerhq.hu/DOCS/HTML/en/edl.html) for instructions on making an EDL file.